Going the Extra Mile in Face Image Quality Assessment: A Novel Database and Model: The Creation of the GFIQA-20k Database

+Our goal is to build an ecologically valid face IQA database that includes a wide range of user-generated face images representing those in the real world and thus train a model that is of ecological validity.

-Face images were collected from YFCC100M~\cite{thomee:2016}, a massive public multimedia database to ensure quality diversity.
+To establish the dataset, we first collect face images from YFCC100M~\cite{thomee:2016}, a massive public multimedia database, to ensure diverse in-the-wild image qualities.
 We randomly selected and downloaded one million images, from which face images were extracted as follows.
-For a given image, we applied the MTCNN model \cite{zhang2016joint} to detect faces and their corresponding key points, where the minimum size parameter of the face to detect was set as $400$.
+For a given image, we applied the MTCNN model \cite{zhang2016joint} to detect faces and their corresponding key points, where the minimum size parameter of the face to detect was set as $400$ pixels.
 Next, we aligned the image for each detected face according to the positions of the detected left and right eyes.
-The central point of a detected face was estimated to be the mid-point between the left and right eye.
-Next, the detected face image was cropped such that both the width and height of the crop are equal to four times the distance between the left and right eye.
+The central point of a detected face was estimated to be the midpoint between the left and right eyes.
+Next, the detected face image was cropped such that both the width and height of the crop were equal to four times the distance between the left and right eyes.
 Finally, the crop was rescaled to $512 \times 512$ pixels.
-With this procedure, we collected $86,026$ face images in the wild.
+Using this procedure, we collected $86,026$ face images in the wild.

-The MCTNN model cannot ensure that all faces are detected accurately.
-Sometimes, false positives (not human faces) and inaccurate key points were detected.
-In light of this, we manually checked and removed wrongly detected faces.
+In practice, the face detection model cannot always guarantee the absence of incorrect face detection instances, such as false-positives (not human faces), or inaccurate key points.
+In light of this, we manually checked and removed incorrectly detected faces.
 This step reduced the number of samples to $53,058$.

-In the final step, to ensure the identity diversity of selected face images, we extracted their 512-dimensional deep features using the FaceNet model~\cite{schroff2015facenet}.
-We next applied $k$-means clustering on the deep features to partition the $53,058$ images into $20,000$ clusters.
+In the final step, to ensure identity diversity, we removed duplicate identities from the collected face images.
+We used the FaceNet model~\cite{schroff2015facenet} to extract the 512-dimensional deep features from the face images, which have been demonstrated to be effective in clustering face images into groups of people with the same identity.
+We next applied $k$-means clustering on the deep features to partition the $53,058$ images into 20,000 clusters.
+In this case, images in the same cluster will include duplicate images or face images with the same identity, as shown in Fig.~\ref{fig:duplicate}.
 In each cluster, an image is randomly selected as a representative.
-With this step, the number of face images decreased to $20,000$, which formed the face images of the GFIQA-20k.
+With this step, the number of face images decreased to 20,000, which were the face images included in the GFIQA-20k.
+With our sampling strategy, duplicated face images or images with the same identity were removed, which guarantees identity diversity.

-\subsection{Subjective face image quality assessment}
+\subsection{Subjective Face Image Quality Assessment}